 The Community Leadership Academy (CLA) helps emerging and established leaders develop their leadership skills.

 The academy provides community leaders with a solid foundation in public organizational and financial management.
 Topics emphasize enhancing personal leadership skills and providing an understanding of current, complex issues affecting communities.

 The academy unites community leaders, elected officials, economic developers, Chambers of Commerce, business owners and civic-minded residents of West Virginia and nearby states.

-The Community Leadership Academy was founded the by WVU Extension Service Community Resources and Economic Development (CRED) unit, with the help of Extension partners.
+The CLA was founded by WVU Extension Service Community Resources and Economic Development unit, with the help of Extension partners.

-The Community Leadership Academy provides leadership development opportunities focused on the knowledge, collaboration, and connections that empower communities to lead West Virginia into the future.
+CLA provides leadership development opportunities focused on the knowledge, collaboration and connections that empower communities to lead West Virginia into the future.

 To be West Virginia’s premiere community leadership development program.